mestieri/mestieri.github.io/index.md

 4. Engel's Treadmill, with Clement Bohr and Emre Enes Yavuz.

-5. The Effects of Climate Change on Labor Reallocation, with Christopher Albert, Paula Bustos, and Jacopo Ponticelli.

-6. Climate Change and the Spatial Reallocation of Capital, with Christopher Albert, Paula Bustos, and Jacopo Ponticelli.

-7. What Goods do Countries Trade?, with Danial Lashkari.
+5. What Goods do Countries Trade?, with Danial Lashkari.

-8. Micro Assignment and Macro Elasticities, with Riccardo Bianchi-Vimercati.
+6. Micro Assignment and Macro Elasticities, with Riccardo Bianchi-Vimercati.